nuxt-community/router-extras-module/README.md

 ```

 ## Valid extras
-- `path`: Change page url
+- `path`: Change page URL
 - `alias`: Add single or multiple aliases to page
-- `meta`: Add Meta information to page, metas can be used by middlewares
+- `meta`: Add Meta information to the page, meta can be used by middlewares
 - `props`: Pass predefined props to page

 ## Syntax Highlighting